 Intermediate, 6th Grade

-is used in a broad manner throughout our society.
+The term culture is used in a broad manner throughout our society.
 However, people are often confused about its true meaning.
 The exploration of the world’s many different cultures is essential in the new universal society in which we live.
 Comprehending how others exist, and how we perceive them, is an important measure in helping us to understand ourselves and to live in harmony with respect for others.

 The following lesson is a precursor for sixth grade students studying ancient cultures of the world.
 Learners will acquire knowledge about ethnicity and diversity through the use of a SMART Board and other multimedia components.
 In addition, the instruction will enhance student note taking skills with the utilization of a graphic organizer and encourage individuals to create a personal collage representing their own cultures.